OpenLogicProject/fitch/README.md

 ## Changes

+**v1.0-alpha, Sept 30, 2023** This is an alpha release that adds key-value options to the package and commands for customization.
+It is not fully compatible with the 0.x versions (see documentation).
+Please report any issues or suggestions.

 **v0.6, Sept 4, 2023.** Updated the documentation and license (from GPL to LPPL).
 The code is essentially unchanged.